 No, you may choose the retailers to which your eBook will be sent.
 If you do not choose Lulu as a distribution option, your eBook will be automatically set to Private Access, which prevents it from displaying in the Lulu Marketplace.

-If your eBook qualifies for distribution (i.e. is in EPUB format and includes an ISBN), you will see the Manage distribution button next to the title on the My Lulu > My Projects Page.
+If your eBook qualifies for distribution (i.e. is in EPUB format and includes an ISBN), you will see the Manage distribution button next to the title on the My Projects page.
 Click this button to review or edit the retail distribution sites on which you want to sell your work.

 Please Note: You may notice that your revenue amounts change based on the retail sites you select to distribute your book.
 That is because some retailers (Lulu, Apple, and Barnes & Noble) act as sales agents meaning they sell your eBook at the price you set then take a commission based on that price.
 Other retailers (Amazon, Kobo) operate as resellers.
 This means they pay a wholesale price to a distributor when your eBook sells.
 Since these retailers are buying your book from a middleman at a set price, they can resell your eBook at any price they like, including a discounted price.
 Under the reseller model you will always make the same revenue as displayed in the retail pricing step for each book sold by that retailer, regardless of the sale price.